uupadhyaya/WRF/README.md

 # WRF
-Installation and configuration of WRF and WRF-Chem
+Installation and configuration of WRF version 3.9 and WRF-Chem 3.9 with KPP